Cheating in bridge: Fulvio Fantoni and Claudio Nunes, 2015

 Fantoni and Nunes were accused of exchanging information illegally.
-The following bridge associations concluded that they were guilty: the ACBL (USA), EBL (Europe), WBF and the Italian Bridge League.
+The following bridge associations concluded that they were guilty: the ACBL (North America), EBL (Europe), WBF and the Italian Bridge League.

 They have been barred by the foregoing for various amounts of time (ACBL for life).

 Fantoni and Nunes appealed to the Court of Arbitration for Sport, which in January 2018 found in their favour, arguing that the statistical evidence was not conclusive enough.
 Nevertheless, the EBL publicly stated that they still would be barred from all EBL events until at least April 2019.

 In the European Championship tournament 2021, Italy have included Fantoni in their team.
 Consequently, all other teams have boycotted the games against the Italian team.
 Multiple national bridge authorities issued statements of support for this boycott by their players.
 A petition by top US players also supported the boycott.